Leslie Johnson Rezgui

-At forty-three years old, I just received my Colorado CPA license in the mail.
+At forty-three years old, I received my Colorado CPA license in the mail.
 Hooray!
-It’s been an unlikely adventure so far — one that began more than six years ago.
+It was an unlikely adventure leading up to that point — one that began more than six years prior.

 You might call me the “Accidental Accountant.”
 My path to CPA certification was most roundabout and unconventional.
 After graduating from Yale in 1989 with a Bachelor’s of Fine Arts, how did I end up taking the CPA Exam and becoming a licensed CPA?

 The year after graduation, I started my own graphic design business in Paris, France.
 Being the founder, I kept the books for the business.
-We did consult with a CPA, though, who told me that if I ever wanted a career in accounting, I could do well.
+We also worked with an external CPA, who told me that if I ever wanted a career in accounting, I could do well.
 That piece of advice was tucked firmly into the back of my mind as I continued working for a number of years in marketing.
-In 1998 I moved back to the U.S. with my family — French husband, twelve-year-old step-son, brand new baby — to settle in Colorado Springs.
+In 1998 I moved back to the U.S. with my family, including a brand new baby, to settle in Colorado Springs.
 There, we set off again on the adventure of starting our own business — a boxing and kickboxing gym.
 Here again, along with marketing, teaching classes, and selling memberships, I kept the books for the gym.

 I had the dubious advantage of losing my job when the company where I’d worked for nearly six years went bankrupt in the fall of 2007.
 Unemployed at age 40, I finished my Master’s degrees and began taking the Becker CPA review courses while looking for another job.
 By the spring of 2008 I had completed all of the educational requirements to sit for the exam, and requested my Notice to Schedule.

 I chose to start with the Business Environment and Concepts section of the exam.
 Since it had no simulation, was all multiple choice, and was the shortest of all the exams, i.e. “the easy one,” I thought it would be a good way to get my feet wet.